 Who are you, and what do you do?

-Hello, my name is Adith Radityo, and I'm a student.
+Hello.
+My name is Adith Radityo, and currently I'm a college student.
 On the internet I go by the alias zenstealth.
 I like technology, science, minimalism, and indie rock.

 What hardware are you using?

 My main computer is a MacBook from mid-2007.
-It runs on a 2 GHz Intel 2 Core Duom, andit's completely maxed out at 4GB of RAM (3GB usable) and a 750GB HDD.
-This is the first computer I have ever bought, and I paid for it with my first paycheck - this machine is my pride and joy.
-For a 5-year-old laptop I still can't believe how well it still performs; it plays 1080p videos smoothly in VLC, it buffers multiple 720p YouTube videos just fine, and it even handles a heavily customized Firefox profile just fine (even when it eats up half the RAM doing so).
-One day I'll replace the hard drive with an SSD, and the SuperDrive with the hard drive I just replaced so I get the combination of really fast system drive and an huge storage drive.
+It runs on a 2 GHz Intel 2 Core Duo, and it's completely maxed out at 4GB of RAM (3GB usable) and a 750GB HDD.
+This is the first computer I have ever bought, and I paid for it with my first paycheck; this machine is my pride and joy.
+For a 6-year-old laptop I still can't believe how well it performs; it plays 1080p videos smoothly in VLC, it buffers multiple 720p YouTube videos just fine, and it even handles a heavily customized Firefox profile well (even when it eats up half the RAM doing so).
+One day I'll replace the optical drive with a hard drive and the system drive with an SSD, so I'll get both speed and huge capacity.

-My main phone is a Nexus 4, currently on stock Android 4.2.2 and non-rooted.
+My main phone is a Nexus 4, running Paranoid Android.
 My secondary phone is a HTC ThunderBolt, rooted and flashed to ICS 4.0.4.
 I carry both around with me in case I ever need to text somebody while watching a YouTube video.
 Seriously, it's so useful carrying two smartphones around.

 And what software?